owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

 - Reduce memory footprint by reusing allocated memory space;
 - Natural support for parallel and distributed computing;
 - Natural support for heterogeneous computing;
-- Natural support for symbolic math;
+- Natural support for symbolic maths;

 Some of the benefits are very obvious.
-Memory usage can certainly be optimised if the graph structure is fixed and the input shape is known.
+Memory usage can certainly be optimised if the graph structure is fixed and the input shapes are known.
 One optimisation is reusing previously allocated memory, which is especially useful for those applications involving large ndarray calculations.
 In fact, this optimisation can also be performed by a compiler by tracking the reference number of allocated memory, a technique referred to as linear types.

 Some may appear less obvious at the first glance.
 For example, we can decompose a computation graph into multiple independent subgraphs and each can be evaluated in parallel on different cores or even computers.
 Maintaining the graph structure also improves fault-tolerance, by providing natural support for rollback mechanisms.

 The computation graph provides a way to abstract the flow of computations, therefore it is able to bridge the high-level applications and low-level machinery of various hardware devices.
 This is why I say it has natural support for heterogeneous computing.

 The computation graph has more profound implications.
-Because the memory allocated for each node is mutable, Algodiff becomes more scalable to handle large and complex graphs.
+Because the memory allocated for each node is mutable, Algodiff becomes more scalable when evaluating large and complex graphs.
 At the same time, mutable transformation is handled by Owl so programmers can still write safe functional code.

-How Is It Implemented?
+How Is It Designed?
 -------------------------------------------------

-How is the computation graph is implemented?
-In the older versions, Algodiff module has partial support of computation graph in order to perform reverse mode algorithmic differentiation (AD).
+How is the computation graph is designed?
+In the older versions, Algodiff module has some partial support of computation graph in order to perform reverse mode algorithmic differentiation (AD).
 The full support was only introduced in Owl 0.4.0.

 Owl implements the computation graph in a very unique and interesting way.
-There are several principles I wrote down to follow before I started tackling the design challenges.
+Let's first see several principles which I followed.

 - Non-intrusive, the original functor stack should work as it was.
 - Transparent to the programmers as much as possible.
 - Support both eager and lazy evaluation.
 - Flexible enough for future extension on other devices.

-In the end, I designed the computation graph in a very much self-contained stack, then devised a good way to "inject" it into Owl's original functor stack.
+The computation graph is implemented in a very self-contained stack.
+I have devised a good way to "inject" it into Owl's original functor stack.
 If it sounds too abstract, please have a look at the final product in the following figure.

 .. figure:: ../figure/owl_cgraph_functor_stack.png